-Park City (the merging of Park City Mountain and Canyons Resort) is the largest ski and snowboard resort in the United States
+Park City is the largest ski and snowboard resort in the United States

 Featuring over 7,300 acres of skiable terrain, 17 peaks, 300 trails and 38 chair lifts.
 Accessible via both Park City and Canyons Village base areas, as well as the Town Lift on bustling Main Street, the newly-formed mega-resort features a variety of trails, a range of children’s programmes, adaptive lessons, and challenging terrain parks, making it equally engaging for thrill-seekers and families.

 On the Park City Mountain side of Park City, intermediate skiers eager to stretch themselves will find generous amounts of groomed runs varying in pitch.
 Beginner skiers and boarders are well catered to, with wide, diverse mountain zones on offer.
 Advanced folk can adventure off-piste amongst the trees and in the open bowls.
 Meanwhile, freestylers can fine tune their skills and pick up tips from the pros at the superpipe or any of the four terrain parks.